Dev-XMaghraby/MG-WhatsApp-Server/README.md

 # Run tests
 yarn test

-# Build, bundle and expose
+# Build, bundle, and expose the app
 yarn expose

-# Build, bundle, copy static files and start
+# Build, bundle, copy static files, and start the app
 yarn start

 # Build and run in development mode